 The first case to consider for tuning is one in which the system is able to meet its current performance targets (i.e., there are sufficient resources for the demand currently placed on the system).
 When a complaint is received, we know that the current performance level is inadequate, and since it is already meeting its target, that target is incorrect and should be modified.
-Arguably, a complaint could also have a qualitative "strength" to guide the magnitude of the adjustment, but it may be possible to infer this information from the pattern of complaints.
+Complaints could also have a qualitative "strength" to guide the magnitudes of the adjustments, but it may be possible to infer this information from the pattern of complaints.
 By iteratively receiving complaints and adjusting performance goals, the system can "zero in" on the proper settings.

 The second case of interest occurs when the system is unable to meet the current performance targets and a complaint is received.
 In this case, we know that the current resources are insufficient for the observed workload, and a message to that effect can be sent to the administrator.
 The real insight in this situation is that the administrator chose to complain about this particular data item when there are likely many that are not meeting their targets.
-The way to interpret this is that the specified data item is more important than the others, so the system should adjust not the performance targets, but the relative importance of meeting those targets.
+The way to interpret this is that it is more important for the specified data item to meet its target than for other data items to meet theirs, so the system should adjust not the performance targets, but the relative importance of meeting them.